Periods: We Go Way Back!

 However, periods do serve another important function in the world of punctuation: You should use a period with abbreviations.

 Then, of course, there is the question about how many spaces should come after a period.
 If you learned to type on those things called typewriters, you learned to double space after all periods at the ends of sentences.
 However, this isn’t always the case anymore.
 Generally, we just single space after all periods, though you should consult the style guide you are using.
-APA style now requires a double space after a period at the end of a sentence, after requiring a single space for awhile.
+APA style now requires a single space after a period at the end of a sentence, after requiring a double space in the sixth edition.